Publication Date: October 24, 2018 Publisher: Leviathan Books

 My work for Marvel Comics encompasses a wide array of characters and publishing formats.

-I have written one-shots featuring Wolverine and Crossbones, and for the past three years I have been the writer of a series of comics created exclusively for the AAFES (The Army & Air Force Exchange Service).
+I have written one-shots featuring Wolverine and Crossbones, and for three years I wrote a series of comics created exclusively for the AAFES (The Army & Air Force Exchange Service).

 The AAFES comics feature some of Marvel's best-known characters, including Thor, Iron Man, Captain America, and the Avengers.
 Each issue has a circulation of one million copies.